truenas/documentation/content/_includes/AddAdminUserAccount.md

 Select **builtin_administrators** ,**root** and **builtin_users** on the **Auxiliary Group** dropdown list.

-{{< trueimage src="/images/SCALE/Credentials/AddAuxillaryGroupAdminUserSettings.png" alt="Add Admin User Auxilliary Groups" id="Add Admin User Auxilliary Groups" >}}
+{{< trueimage src="/images/SCALE/Credentials/AddAuxiliaryGroupAdminUserSettings.png" alt="Add Admin User Auxiliary Groups" id="Add Admin User Auxiliary Groups" >}}

 Add the home directory for the new admin user.
 Enter or browse to select the location where SCALE creates the home directory.
 For example, */mnt/tank*.
 If you created a dataset to use for home directories, select that dataset.